OfficeDev/office-scripts-docs/docs/resources/scenarios/schedule-interviews-in-teams.md

 ## Sample Excel file

-Download the file <a href="hr-schedule.xlsx">hr-schedule.xlsx</a> used in this solution and try it out yourself!
+Download the file [hr-schedule.xlsx](hr-schedule.xlsx) used in this solution and try it out yourself!
 Be sure to change at least one of the email addresses so that you receive an invite.

 ## Sample code: Extract table data to schedule invites